crystal-lang-tools/scry/README.md

 ## Installation

-Scry will be distrubuted as part of editors extensions, see:
+Scry will be distributed as part of editors extensions, see:

 - [ide-crystal](https://github.com/crystal-lang-tools/atom-crystal) for Atom
 - [vscode-crystal-ide](https://github.com/kofno/crystal-ide)